Equality, diversity and inclusion

 - to support the use of flexible working wherever possible to enable staff to achieve a better work life balance.

-To celebrate Black History Month during October, Associate Director of Nursing Michelle Bateman, describes what her experience has been as a Black nurse in this short film.
+To celebrate Black History Month in October 2018, our then Associate Director of Nursing Michelle Bateman, describes what her experience has been as a Black nurse in this short film.

 Staff forums and networks